cantierecreativo/showcase/README.md

 # Showcase [![Build Status](https://travis-ci.org/stefanoverna/showcase.png?branch=master)](https://travis-ci.org/stefanoverna/showcase) [![Coverage Status](https://coveralls.io/repos/stefanoverna/showcase/badge.png?branch=master)](https://coveralls.io/r/stefanoverna/showcase)

 A simple (< 100 lines of code) but powerful exhibit/presenter implementation.
-It's framework agnostic: works with Rails, Padrino or simply Sinatra.
+It's framework agnostic: works with Rails, Padrino or just Sinatra.

-Since version 0.2.0 Showcase is bundled with a set of "traits" you can pick and choose to augment your presenters with additional sugar (Rails only).
+Since version 0.2.0 Showcase is bundled with [a set of "traits"](https://github.com/stefanoverna/showcase#traits) you can pick and choose to augment your presenters with additional sugar (available in Rails only).

 ## Why should I use the Exhibit pattern in my Rails app?